Doing Translation Memory Lookups

 MessageBox.Show(hitList);

-Below is an example of a result displayed in the message box:
+The following screenshot shows an example of the result in the message box:

 Search for Segment or TU

-In the example above we provided a 'normal' string as search parameter when applying the SearchText method.
-Alternatively, you can also search for a segment or TU object by using SearchSegment or SearchTranslationUnit.
-The following sample function outlines how to create and use a Segment object to carry out a TM search:
+In the example above, you passed a plain string to the SearchText method.
+Alternatively, you can search for a segment or TU object by using SearchSegment or SearchTranslationUnit.
+The following sample method shows how to create and use a Segment object for a TM search:

 public void SearchForSegment(string tmPath)